Efficient quantification on large-scale networks: Experiments and discussion

-\paragraph{Computation time} XNQ turns out to be computationally more efficient than the other graph learning methods.
-To support this claim, for each dataset we plot on the log-scaled y-axis of Fig~\ref{fig:timing} the average time (over 5 folds) required by each model to train the most expensive hyper-parameter configuration on a single NVidia V100 GPU.
+XNQ turns out to be computationally more efficient than the other graph-learning methods.
+To support this claim, for each dataset we plot on the log-scaled $y$ axis of Figure~\ref{fig:timing} the average time (over 5 folds) required by each model to train the most expensive hyper-parameter configuration on a single NVidia V100 GPU.
 In all cases, XNQ is faster to train than the alternatives, up to more than one order of magnitude faster for the Genius dataset, taking less than a single minute to process the network's 400K nodes.
-Notice that while the baselines are faster than XNQ in the Cora dataset (top figure), their MAE is worse than the one obtained by XNQ.
+Notice that while the baselines are faster than XNQ in the Cora-2 dataset (top figure), their AE is worse than the one obtained by XNQ.